andrasq/qlogger/README.md

 ### getFilters( )

-Return the array of filters added to this logger.
+Return the array of filters attached  to this logger.

 ### removeFilter( filterFunction )